jhc-systems/sqlest/README.md

 )
 ```

-sqlest is available for Scala 2.11
+sqlest is available for Scala 2.12 and 2.13

 ## Examples
 ### Database Connection